 Charlie May Simon

-Simon’s most successful book, Robin on the Mountain, was published in 1934 and was about life in the Ozarks.
-She later traveled the world and wrote as she discovered new people and places.
+Simon’s most successful book, Robin on the Mountain, was published in 1934 and was about living in the rugged Ozarks.
+She later traveled the world and wrote prose as she discovered new people and places.
 Other titles she published include The Sharecropper (1937), Art in the New Land (1945), and Razorbacks Are Really Hogs!
 (1972).

 According to ualrexhibits.org: “Her additional honors included a Doctor of Laws degree from University of Arkansas at Fayetteville, the Albert Schweitzer Book Prize, the Boy’s Club of America Junior Book Award, and the Charles and Bertie G. Schwartz Award of the Jewish Book Council of America.”